Five Common Mistakes When Buying a New Bike

 Buying a Bike That will Destroy Your Bank Account

 Just as you should ride a bike that’s way above your skill level, you also shouldn’t make the mistake of committing yourself to a bike that will prevent you from eating three squares a day.
 Like other major purchases -- TVs, homes, cars, technology -- we like to get the best, and we stupidly sacrifice in other areas to get what we want.
 Dumb.
 Don’t fall into the common pitfall of buying on impulse.
 Do the research not based on how much you believe can afford, but do the calculations based on your monthly budget and keep the purchase to a manageable percentage of your take home pay.
 Also, factor in potentially increased insurance rates based on the cost of the bike, the displacement and the type of motorcycle.
 Insuring a Honda Grom will surely cost you less than insuring a Ninja H2.

 Buying the Wrong Type of Bike

-You might think a sport bike is your heart’s desire, but if you’re commute is long and arduous, it might be wiser to opt for something with a more comfortable riding position and seat, better fuel economy and one with better storage and a taller fairing.
+You might think a sport bike is your heart’s desire, but if your commute is long and arduous, it might be wiser to opt for something with a more comfortable riding position and seat, better fuel economy, and one with better storage and a taller fairing.
 You might look cool in a leather racing suit, but you’ll be as miserable as all hell if you’ve got to sit on it for an hour in 90 degree weather.
 Just because you love watching MotoGP doesn’t mean you should go for a similar motorcycle and look like one of them.
 Buying the right bike for its intended use lends to feeding the passion of riding for years to come.
 Don’t become disenchanted because you chose poorly.